Ancillary Probate Attorney Anaheim

 Ancillary probate is a probate proceeding that occurs when someone dies with property in more than one state or dies while residing in one state with property in another.

-Where to File Probate
+Where to File Probate in Southern California

 The deceased’s executor will generally open a probate action in each state where the decedent owned property.
 The state where the decedent was a resident at the time of death would be the main probate action, while the additional states where the decedent owned property would be ancillary probate actions.
 For example, if the deceased lived in Colorado and had assets in both Colorado, California, and Nevada, his executor would file a probate action in Colorado, but the Colorado court can’t transfer the property in California and Nevada to the deceased’s heirs.
-Rather, the attorney would need to file ancillary probate actions in California and Nevada to begin the transfer of those out-of-state assets to the deceased’s heirs.
+Rather, a probate attorney would need to file ancillary probate actions in California and Nevada to begin the transfer of those out-of-state assets to the deceased’s heirs.

 Where Did the Deceased Live?